Cassandra Backend Setup

 Core Configuration & Consistency Tuning

 JanusGraph delegates storage semantics to the underlying DataStax CQL driver.
 Default configurations rarely survive production ingestion loads.
 You must explicitly define replication topology, consistency boundaries, and compaction strategies before cluster initialization.
-The baseline janusgraph-cassandra.properties should enforce LOCAL_QUORUM for writes to prevent split-brain graph mutations, while reserving LOCAL_ONE for read-heavy traversal workloads where eventual consistency is acceptable.
+The baseline janusgraph-cql.properties should enforce LOCAL_QUORUM for writes to prevent split-brain graph mutations, while reserving LOCAL_ONE for read-heavy traversal workloads where eventual visibility is acceptable.

 properties